esauvisky/bravo/README.md

 ## Remarks and TODOs

+- *It was quite hard.
+And I had a three-day deadline.
+So I rushed it.* Expect lack of documentation, several workarounds, no OOP at all and some bad jokes.

 - I've never used the theme [Hestia](https://wordpress.org/themes/hestia/) before.
 I deliberately chose a random theme as a *proof-of-concept* that my solution would be robust enough to be suitable for any theme.

 - Though this implementation works, it **will never** scale properly without proper caching of — *at the very least* — the poster images.